jrbr/cscs/project_proposal/Model_Proposal_Joe_Brenner.md

 ### 4) Model Parameters and Initialization

 _Describe and list any global parameters you will be applying in your model._
+	* learning_rate - the rate at which the connections are allowed to change.
+Higher rates mean that the connections will make more drastic adjustments in each cycle while lower rates mean they will make smaller.
+	* num_epochs - An epoch refers to when the network is exposed to each item in the training set exactly once.
+This is the number of times that the network will be exposed to each training data point during the training phase
+	* training_data - This will contain the data that the network is trained on.
+	* testing_data - this will contain the data that the network is tested on

 _Describe how your model will be initialized_
+	*

 _Provide a high level, step-by-step description of your schedule during each "tick" of the model_

-&nbsp;
+	* Training
+		1. Set the input neurons based on the given data for this turn
+		2. Forward propagate to get the network's output
+		3. Compare the network's output to the expected output
+		4. If they are different, back propagate the error and adjust the weights
+	* Testing
+		1. Set the input neurons based on the given data for this turn
+		2. Forward propagate to get the network's output
+		3. Compare the network's output to the expected output and record whether they match &nbsp;

 ### 5) Assessment and Outcome Measures

 _What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_
+* percentage of correctly classified training data points
+* percentage of correctly classified testing data points

+By examining these two outcomes, I will be able to determine how well the network has been trained in its current configuration.
+By testing it separately on both testing and training data I can determine if the network has been overtrained or undertrained.
+A perfectly trained network would get a very high percentage correct in both tests, an undertrained network will have a much lower percentage correct for both, an overtrained network would be have a very high percentage on the training data and a very low percentage on the testing data.

 &nbsp;

 ### 6) Parameter Sweep

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_

+* number of hidden layers - I will sweep between having 0 layers and 10 layers (a network with 0 hidden layers would simply have the input neurons connected directly to the output neurons)
+* number of neurons per layer - I will sweep between having 1 neuron and 10 neurons per layer
+* learning rate for the connections - This value can range from 0 to 1, I will sweep through this in increments of .01
+* number of epochs - This value will range from 1 to 100 either in intervals of 1 or 2